guidebooks/store/guidebooks/ml/ray/start/kubernetes.md

 ### Choose name of RayCluster CRD

-=== "The name of the Ray Kubernetes Service that best describes your ray project: [default: "ray-cluster"]"
+=== "The name of the Ray Kubernetes Service that best describes your ray project: [default: "example-cluster"]"
     ```shell
     export RAY_KUBE_CLUSTER_NAME=${choice}
     ```